Quentin Westberg

-Quentin Oyamo Westberg (born April 25, 1986) is a soccer player who plays as a goalkeeper for Atlanta United.
+Quentin Oyamo Westberg (born April 25, 1986) is a former professional soccer player who played as a goalkeeper.
 Born in France, Westberg opted to represent the United States on the international level and is a former youth international having represented the team at under-17 and under-20 level, whom he played with at the 2005 FIFA World Youth Championship.

 He is a graduate of the Clairefontaine academy and previously served as the number one goalkeeper for Troyes.

 Club career

 Early career

 Westberg was born in Suresnes, a commune in the western suburbs of Paris, to an American father and a French mother.
 Westberg initially started his football career with FC Saint-Cloud located not far from his hometown.
 He later had a stint at first division club Paris Saint-Germain training at the Camp des Loges before moving on to FC Issy-les-Moulineaux in southwest Paris.
 After a year at the club, Westberg was selected to attend the prestigious Clairefontaine academy after successfully passing the entrance exams required to attend.
 While attending the academy, he was a part of “A la Clairefontaine”, a documentary series by Bruno Sevaistre which chronicled the lives of the France's top young footballers during their time at the academy.
 After leaving the academy, Westberg signed youth papers with then-Ligue 1 club Troyes AC.